TechnologyClassroom/SetupNotes/programs/asciinema.md

 ### Record locally

 Record a session without uploading it to their website.
 I would suggest using a filename that is descriptive about what you are doing such as `drupalupgrade.cast`.

     asciinema rec FILENAME.cast

+Record a session without uploading it to their website with a date stamp.

+    asciinema rec FILENAME$(date +%Y-%m-%d).cast

 `asciinema` will drop you into a new shell.
 Exit the shell with `exit` or `CTRL + d` to stop the recording.